Lux Aeterna (Ligeti)

 Lux Aeterna is a piece for a 16-part mixed choir, written by György Ligeti in 1966.
-It is most famous for its use in Stanley Kubrick's 1968 film 2001: A Space Odyssey.
+It is most famous for its use in Stanley Kubrick's 1968 film 2001: A Space Odyssey, and its 1984 sequel, Peter Hyams' 2010: The Year We Make Contact.

 The text (in Latin) is from the Roman Catholic Requiem Mass: Lux aeterna luceat eis, Domine, cum sanctis tuis in aeternum, quia pius es.
 Requiem aeternam dona eis, Domine; et lux perpetua luceat eis, which means "May everlasting light shine upon them, O Lord, with thy saints in eternity, for thou art merciful.
 Grant them eternal rest, O Lord, and may everlasting light shine upon them."

 The piece features many of Ligeti's characteristic styles, including: